RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 Rogues: Rogues get +1 luck every 5 levels.
 They won't have the sustained damage output a warrior has, but they'll be able to land some very wicked sneak attacks (luck in IWD2 increases the chance of a critical hit).

 Monks: Monks now get much faster and more accurate unarmed attacks, and their attack damage progresses more logically.
-Their base damage caps at 1d8, but they gain more attacks per round than other classes, eventually becoming able to attack more than five times per round.
+Their base damage caps at 1d8+5, but they start with 2 attacks per round and gain an additional attack per round every 3 levels (up to 18 attacks per round at level 49).
+Their Deflect Arrows ability now lets them take no damage from the first missile attack that would hit them each round.
+Wholeness of Body now restores HP equal to the character's monk level * their Wisdom bonus, and can be used once per 7 levels.
+Quivering Palm can affect enemies higher level than the monk, and monks gain an additional use of Quivering Palm every 6 levels after level 15.
 Monks also get Abundant Step at level 10, a teleportation effect.

+In addition, monk orders no longer limit multiclassing, and they have extra abilities.

+Monk of the Old Order:
+2nd level: The monk now adds their Wisdom bonus again to the DC of Stunning Attack.
+18th level: The monk now adds their Wisdom bonus again to the DC of Quivering Palm.

+Monk of the Broken Ones:
+2nd level: The monk gains one use of Lay on Hands per day.
+Any level that would give the monk a use of Wholeness of Body instead gives them another use of Lay on Hands.
+When used by a Monk of the Broken Ones, Lay on Hands restores the same amount of HP as Wholeness of Body (monk level * Wisdom bonus) but can be used on other creatures as well.
+6th level: The monk gains 2/- resistance to all physical damage.
+Another 1/- resistance is gained every 4 levels thereafter.

+Monk of the Dark Moon:
+2nd level: The monk gains a sneak attack bonus of 1d6.
+For every 4 additional monk levels after level 2, the monk gains another 1d6 sneak attack damage.

-Fighters: Fighters get +1 to damage every 5 levels (increasing to every 2 levels after level 20), and now the fighter-exclusive Weapon Specialization feats give +5 to hit and damage.
+Fighters: Fighters get +1 to damage every 5 levels and +5% critical hit chance every 10 levels, and now the fighter-exclusive Weapon Specialization feats give +5 to hit and damage.
 All warriors get better saving throws and stronger attacks.

 Rangers: Rangers get more spell slots, and they get them at lower levels.
+They can gain the feats Improved Two-Weapon Fighting and Manyshot at lower levels than other classes, and they can gain a second rank in those feats for another attack per round.
 They are also able to use Set Natural Snare every 6 levels, which snares enemies for 5 rounds on a failed Reflex save.
 Set Natural Snare is much more effective than in the original game; the save DC now improves by 1 for every level and will work reliably even in Heart of Fury mode.

 Paladins: Paladins get more spell slots, and they get them at lower levels.
 Paladins get an additional casting of Lay on Hands every 5 levels.
+Smite Evil is more powerful, and they get an additional casting of Smite Evil every 10 levels.

+In addition, paladin orders no longer limit multiclassing, and they have extra abilities.

+Paladin of Ilmater:
+2nd level: The paladin can cast Shield Other (which halves the damage an ally takes, causing the paladin to take the other half) at will.
+6th level: The paladin's healing spells and abilities heal 50% more hit points if used on an ally other than the paladin.
+11th level: The bonus to healing spells and abilities is increased from 50% to 100%.

+Paladin of Helm:
+2nd level: While using the Guard action, the paladin and all allies within 20 feet gain a +2 AC bonus.
+6th level: The AC bonus from using the Guard action increases to +4.
+11th level: While using the Guard action, the paladin can see through illusions as per True Sight.

+Paladin of Mystra:
+2nd level: The paladin gains one rank in Armored Arcana, reducing their arcane spell failure by 35%.
+6th level: The paladin gains two more ranks in Armored Arcana, reducing their arcane spell failure by a total of 105% (allowing them to cast arcane spells with no chance of failure while wearing the heaviest armor and shields).
+11th level: All fire, cold, electricity, acid, and magic damage dealt by the paladin is increased by 20%.
+This stacks with feats like Spirit of Flame.
+This bonus applies to both spells like Fireball and abilities like Smite Evil.

-Sorcerers: Sorcerers get slightly slower spell growth and slightly slower access to new spell picks.
-They will no longer hit their peak at level 20 and then experience near-zero growth.
+Sorcerers: Sorcerers will no longer hit their peak at level 20 and then experience near-zero growth.
+They get slightly slower spell growth and slightly slower access to new spell picks.

+Class Revisions also adds over 30 new skills to the game and modifies several existing skills to make them more useful.

 --Looser Alignment Restrictions for Classes--